square/radiography/README.md

 (the `@Preview` annotation lives in the Tooling library).
 On the other hand, if you're not using Compose, Radiography won't bloat your app with transitive dependencies on any Compose artifacts.

-Compose changes frequently, and while in beta, is being released every two weeks.
+Compose occasionally has internal implementation changes that affect Radiography.
 If you are using Radiography with an unsupported version of Compose, or you don't depend on the Tooling library, then Radiography will still try to detect compositions, but instead of rendering the actual hierarchy, it will just include a message asking you to upgrade Radiography or add the Tooling library.